akhodakivskiy/VimFx/documentation/tools.md

 ### Development

+First off, you need a Firefox version old enough to support _legacy_ extensions.
+See [README.md] for more information.

 1. Create a new [Firefox profile] for development.

 2. Install the [Extension Auto-Installer] add-on in your development profile.